ssonpethkar/Preparation/updated_files_10Jul/javascript/javascript_1.md

 ### 🧩 Functions

 # * What is a function in JavaScript?
-    - A function is a reuable block of code designed to perform a specific task. it runs only when it is called/invoked.
+    - A function is a reusable block of code designed to perform a specific task. it runs only when it is called/invoked.

 # * What is a callback function?
     - A callback function is a function that can passed as an argument to another function and is executed later( after some event or task)